Shiritai/Verilog-VGA-ChineseChess/README.md

 # VGA Chinese Chess with Verilog

-This is my final project of NTHU Logic Design Laboratory (2022 Spring), design and implement using Verilog to build a special VGA Chinese chess game, supports two players with individual timers, random chess mode, P2S keyboard.
-The repo aims to be a meaningful reference for those who interests in writing a game with OOP-styled Verilog.
+This repository contains the final project for NTHU Logic Design Laboratory (2022 Spring).
+The project is a special VGA Chinese chess game designed and implemented using Verilog.
+The game supports two players with individual timers, random chess mode, and P2S keyboard.
+This repository aims to be a meaningful reference for those interested in writing a game with OOP-styled Verilog.

-For (Traditional) Chinese guests, to see more details, you can check `doc/README.md` to see the spec, designs and implementation methods directly.
-Otherwise, feel free to browse source code, which most of the comments are in English.
+For Chinese guests, please refer to `doc/README.md` to see the specifications, designs, and implementation methods directly.
+The source code contains mostly English comments.

-Notice that `Ps2Interface.v` is created by some senior, who re-implement Ulrich Zolt's work from VHDL to Verilog, and I only modified a little bit for better coding style.
-Similar cases for `KeyboardCtrl.v` and `KeyboardDecoder.v`.
-Nevertheless, though `vga_controller.v` is also created by some senior, the coding style is quite... mentally distorting, so I re-implement a better version, which you can control hyper-parameters for different resolution of VGAs.
-All the other files are implemented by myself.
+Please note that `Ps2Interface.v`, `KeyboardCtrl.v`, and `KeyboardDecoder.v` were originally implemented by a senior, who re-implemented Ulrich Zolt's work from VHDL to Verilog.
+I made some modifications to `Ps2Interface.v` for better coding style.
+Additionally, vga_controller.v was also created by a senior, but the coding style was quite... mentally distorting, so I re-implemented a better version that allows control of hyper-parameters for different VGA resolutions.
+All other files were implemented by myself.

-Hope this repo helps.
-For any questions, feel free to contact me or give your patch.
-Have a nice day.
+I hope this repository serves as a helpful reference.
+Please feel free to contact me or submit a patch if you have any questions.
+Have a great day!